Promising Practices in COPD Care: Rutland Regional Medical Center

 The biggest community hospital in Vermont and the second largest hospital in the state, Rutland Regional Medical Center has been providing high quality healthcare to the Rutland Region for more than 100 years.

 As the needs of our community have grown and changed, so has Rutland Regional, adding services, staff and facilities.
-Today, Rutland Regional Medical Center is a 123-bed hospital, employing over 1,600 professional and support staff including 227 providers trained in 36 specialty areas.
+As of this post, Rutland Regional Medical Center is a 123-bed hospital, employing over 1,600 professional and support staff including 227 providers trained in 36 specialty areas.

 At Rutland Regional we manage and adapt to change and growth while continuing our focus on a high standard of personalized, quality medical care, adding key specialties to serve community needs, and focusing on attracting and recruiting highly trained doctors, nurses and staff.
 We are committed to providing the services, both in and out of the hospital, required to maintain the health of not just our patients, but the entire community.